 Seasonal changes, moving from warm weather to cold, like during the months from November to April.

-Poor circulation in an individual makes them susceptible to chilblains, as it may lead to an increased sensitivity to the changes in temperature.
+Poor blood circulation in an individual makes them susceptible to chilblains, as it may lead to an increased sensitivity to the changes in temperature.

-Autoimmune diseases like Lupus cause swelling in the body’s tissues and affected people become more prone to develop chilblains.
+Autoimmune diseases like Lupus cause swelling in the body’s tissues and the affected people become more prone to develop chilblains.

 Raynaud’s disease is a condition in which the small arteries that supply blood to skin becomes narrow, resulting in decreased blood flow to the affected area.
 It usually affects the blood supply to fingers and toes.
 People who suffer from Raynaud’s disease are more susceptible to develop chilblains.